citiz3nfive/citiz3nfive/README.md

 - 👋 Hi, I’m @citiz3nfive
 - 👀 I’m interested in ...
-Coding, Programming, Ethical Hacking & CTF.
+Full-stack Web Development, Programming and coding.
 - 🌱 I’m currently learning ...
-Python, Linux Command line.
+HTML5, CSS, JS, Python, AWS & GIT.
 - 💞️ I’m looking to collaborate on ...
 Any projects to help sharpen my skills.
 - 📫 How to reach me ...